 In 2007, a landmark report published by the National Association of Chain Drug Stores (NACDS) detailed changes in US Medicare legislation that could affect health outcomes for patients with multiple chronic diseases.
-In response, a committee of multidisciplinary professionals in South Florida was established to devise a plan for an organization that would certify pharmacists providing medication therapy management (MTM).
+In response, a committee of leaders and experts was established to devise a plan for an organization that would certify pharmacists providing medication therapy management (MTM).

 One the component of the logo is the bowl of Hygieia which is one of the symbols of pharmacy.
 Hygieia was the Greek goddess of healing and the daughter of Asclepius.
 Asclepius’ symbol is his rod, with a snake twined around it; correspondingly, Hygieia’s symbol is a cup or chalice with a snake twined around its stem and poised above it.